katiewolf57/katiewolf-pch/README.md

 # How to Use

 To run this yourself you'll need an API key from DPLA.
-You don't need one for NASA's api.
+You don't need one for NASA's API.

 Start by adding in your API key to DPLA_NASA_scrape.py where noted.
 Save and run the program!